 Surfing in Siargao

 Of course, you’re already in Siargao, why not surf?
-You don’t get to visit the island everyday so make the most out of it.
+You don’t get to visit the island every day so make the most out of it.
 Surf, eat, chill.
-It’s such a lovely place for you to miss out its highlights.
+It’s such a lovely place for you to miss out on its highlights.